 This write up was provided by Tony Gilbert through the dive site directory.
 The video is from my dive.

-Even though this wreck is off St Abbs, if you want to dive wrecks with me in the beautiful Pembrokeshire waters, feel free to join our dive club called BSAC Scavenger Dive Boat Club.
+Even though this wreck is off St Abbs, if you want to dive the Glanmire wreck or other wrecks with me in the beautiful Pembrokeshire waters, feel free to join our dive club called BSAC Scavenger Dive Boat Club.
 Also, find us on Facebook here.